Zedonkay/Zedonkay/README.md

-## Hi there 👋
+## Hi
-I'm Ishayu Shikhare — an ECE undergrad at Carnegie Mellon University minoring in Artificial Intelligence
+I'm Ishayu Shikhare, an ECE undergrad at Carnegie Mellon University minoring in Artificial Intelligence

 I’m particularly interested in: